 6.1 Indemnification and Liability Statements

-Parties submitting information for inclusion in the Part 68 database of approved terminal equipment or HAC-compliant ACS telephonic CPE are required to provide the appropriate Indemnification and Liability Statement to the ACTA Secretariat.
-With the introduction of the AOF system, however, two versions of the Indemnification and Liability Statement have been established.
+Parties submitting information for inclusion in the Part 68 database of approved terminal equipment or HAC-compliant ACS telephonic CPE are required to accept the Indemnification and Liability Statement prior to any filing on the part68.org database:

-The traditional statement specified in Appendix B is required to be submitted for each filing made directly to the ACTA Secretariat.
-The additional, and most recent, statement in Appendix C is required to be submitted to the ACTA Secretariat by parties that have filed with the ACTA Secretariat in the past and wish to use AOF.
-This statement, entitled “AOF Indemnification and Liability Statement,” is submitted only once for all AOF transactions.
-Parties filing an AOF statement are still required to provide the traditional statement when submitting information directly to the ACTA Secretariat.
-New parties registering on-line for a “Filer Account” will be required to agree to the statement before setting up their account.
+I hereby acknowledge that I am authorized to submit information to the ACTA database of Part 68 approved telephone terminal equipment (TTE) on behalf of the submitting entity or the Responsible Party, as identified in the submitted information.
+I further acknowledge that the information submitted is accurate, complete, and descriptive of the TTE approved for connection to the public telephone network.
+I understand that the submitted information is subject to a 30-day administrative audit by the ACTA or its Secretariat and I accept the responsibility to correct any errors identified within 15-days of notice from the Secretariat.
+I understand that any failure to correct errors identified by the Secretariat in the allotted timeframe may result in the removal of the record from the database and forfeiture of the processing fee.
+In addition, I understand and acknowledge that should this submission compromise the accuracy of the Part 68 database, additional processing fees may be required.

-In all cases, the Responsible Party shall indemnify and hold harmless the ACTA, its members, affiliates, Secretariat, and Sponsors, and each of their officers, directors, employees, participants, agents and representatives (the “ACTA Parties”), of and from any and all liabilities, losses, costs, damages, claims, suits or expenses (including reasonable attorneys’ fees and costs) of any kind whatsoever, arising from or relating to the TE or HAC-compliant ACS telephonic CPE or the Responsible Party’s SDoC or TCB Grant of Certification submitted to the ACTA in connection therewith.
+The Responsible Party shall indemnify and hold harmless the ACTA, its members, affiliates, Secretariat, and Sponsors, and each of their officers, directors, employees, participants, agents and representatives (the “ACTA Parties”), of and from any and all liabilities, losses, costs, damages, claims, suits or expenses (including reasonable attorneys’ fees and costs) of any kind whatsoever, arising from or relating to the TE or HAC-compliant ACS telephonic CPE or the Responsible Party’s SDoC or TCB Grant of Certification submitted to the ACTA in connection therewith.

 The responsible party shall acknowledge and agree that the ACTA, and the ACTA Parties shall not, and do not, assume, and expressly disclaim, any and all liability, responsibility and obligation in connection with any loss, damage or claim arising from or relating to, in any way, the ACTA’s inactions or actions relating to publication, distribution or other use of any information relating to or concerning the TE or HAC-compliant ACS telephonic CPE, including without limitation in connection with any claims or liabilities sounding in contract, tort (including negligence or strict liability), or otherwise, and in no circumstances shall the ACTA or the ACTA Parties be liable for any loss of profits, loss of use, loss of production, loss of goodwill, or incidental, direct, indirect, or consequential damages of any kind.